namespaceappclub/namespaceappclub.github.io/HACKING.md

 The commands on the repo assume a BASH like envrionment, meaning if you are using Windows you will have to preform the tasks manually.

+##Concepts

+We have a `working` branch and a `master` branch.
+The `working` branch is the home of the source code, please do not overwrite it with build files!

+The `master` branch is the branch `npm run deploy` deploys build files to.
+You should never have to touch anything in there!

 ##Authoring

 Add markdown files to the the contents folder to create a new post.